 Whether you sign up for a business seminar or you read books and articles about what’s going on in your industry, you should never stop learning in your profession.

-When you put yourself out there in order to learn more and become better at your job, you instantly stand out as someone who is willing to go the extra mile to be the best you can be in your career.
+When you put yourself out there to learn more and become better at your job, you instantly stand out as someone willing to go the extra mile to be the best you can be in your career.

 When you do find a great learning opportunity, share it with your manager and your team, too.
 Not only will they be impressed, but they also might learn something new from what you share and your whole organization will be able to grow.